HBroHei/NSMRWii/README.md

 ## Features
 - Shuffle levels
-- Shuffle enemies (Partial, works with most stages)
+- RAndomize enemies

 ## Usage
  ### Prerequest
  - Python 3.x (Only tested on 3.9 or above): https://www.python.org/downloads/
    - Windows store version can be installed instead
  - NSMBW Stage folder (The one that would be used for the Reggie!
 Editor)
+ - This project (Download this as zip, and unzip on the local computer)
  ### Procedure
  **This instruction is for Windows only.
-MacOS and Linux command will be created later.** \
+MacOS and Linux command will be created shortly.** \
  **Type python3 randomize_basic.py directly into the terminal for now**
  1. Place the "Stage" folder at the root directory (Obtained in the game's file: DATA/files/)
  2. Open the file "Start.bat"